simonmichael/hledger/doc/github-release-template.md

 In a powershell window (press Windows-r, type powershell, press enter),

 Make a place to keep hledger binaries, and add it to your PATH; this makes running hledger easier.
-You only need to do this once, not for every release.
+You only need to do this once, not for every release:
 ```
 mkdir -force $HOME\bin >$null
+$ENV:PATH += ";"+$HOME+"\bin"
 [Environment]::SetEnvironmentVariable("Path", [Environment]::GetEnvironmentVariable("Path", [EnvironmentVariableTarget]::User)+";"+$HOME+"\bin", [EnvironmentVariableTarget]::User)
-$ENV:PATH += ";"+$HOME+"\bin"
 ```
 Download and install the release binaries:
 ```